galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 >    > >
 >    > > 2.
 According to SnpEff, it's a Synonymous change in Rv0002.
 >    > >
 >    > > 3.
 1086 variants are found.
-To count variants, look at how many non-comment lines are in the snippy VCF output or hw many lines (excluding the header) there are in This is quite typical for *M. tuberculosis*
+To count variants, look at how many non-comment lines are in the snippy VCF output or how many lines (excluding the header) there are in the VCF file.
+This is quite typical for *M. tuberculosis*
 >    > {: .solution}
 >    {: .question}
 {: .hands_on}